Meet the lawyers we work with:Michael HigginsLinkedIn Icon

 Does A Data Breach Need To Be Reported To The ICO?

-Organisations must report a data breach to the ICO within 72 hours of discovering the breach if they believe that there is a high risk of people’s rights and freedom being compromised.
+• Organisations must report a data breach to the ICO within 72 hours of discovering the breach if they believe that there is a high risk of subject’s rights and freedom being compromised.

-You could also make your own complaint to the ICO regarding a data breach.
+• You could also make your own complaint to the ICO regarding a data breach.
 However, you must do this within three months of your last meaningful communication with the organisation responsible regarding the breach.
-If you make this complaint outside of this timeframe, the ICO may refuse to investigate the breach.

 To see whether you may be able to make a claim if an organisation failed to adhere to data protection law and this, in turn, compromised your personal data, you can contact our advisors.